PBergstrom90/EmbeddedArduino/README.md

 #### Instructions:

 - Ramp an LED's power linearly from 0-255 and then down periodically.
-- Control the ramp time via a command sent through the serial port, e.g., `ledramptime 500 ms`.
+- Control the ramp time via a command sent through the serial port, e.g., `ledramptime 500` milliseconds.

 ### Main